-- o) consider all relevant evidence, including circumstantial, direct, and physical evidence, as appropriate, and make credibility determinations, if feasible; - p) make all reasonable efforts to resolve material inconsistencies between the officer, subject, and witness statements, as well as inconsistencies between the level of force described by the officer and any injuries to personnel or subjects; - q) obtain a unique tracking number; and - r) where a supervisor determines that there may have been misconduct in the use of force, immediately notify the Area Commander and the Internal Affairs Bureau. - 53.
-Each supervisor shall complete and document a supervisory force investigation using review of a Level 1 Use of Force Report within 72 hours of completing the on-scene investigation use of force.
-Any extension of this 72-hour deadline must be authorized by a Commander.
-This Report review shall include: - a) all written or recorded use of force narratives or statements provided by personnel or others; - b) documentation of all evidence that was gathered, including names, phone numbers, and addresses of witnesses to the incident.
+- i) conduct any other fact-gathering activities while on-scene, as necessary, to reach reliable conclusions regarding the officer's use of Level 1 force. - 53.
+Each supervisor shall complete and document a supervisory force review of a

+Level 1 Use of Force within 72 hours of the use of force.
+Any extension of this 72-hour deadline

+- a) all written or recorded use of force narratives or statements provided by personnel or others; - b) documentation of all evidence that was gathered, including names, phone numbers, and addresses of witnesses to the incident.
 In situations in which there are no known witnesses, the report shall specifically state this fact.
 In situations in which witnesses were present but circumstances prevented the author of the report from determining the identification, phone number, or address of the witnesses, the report shall state the reasons why.
-The report should also include all available identifying information for anyone who refuses to provide a statement; - c) the names of all other APD employees witnessing the use of force; - d) the supervisor's narrative evaluating the use of force, based on the supervisor's analysis of the evidence gathered, including a determination of whether the officer's actions complied with APD policy and state and federal law; and an assessment of the incident for tactical and training implications, including whether the use of force could have been avoided through the use of de-escalation techniques or lesser force options; and - e) documentation that additional issues of concern not related to the use of force incident have been identified and addressed by separate memorandum. - 54.
-Upon completion of the Use of Force Reportreview, the investigating reviewing supervisor shall forward the reportreview through his or her chain of command to the

-Commander, who shall review the reportentry to ensure that it is complete and that the findings are supported using the preponderance of the evidence standard.
-The Commander shall order additional investigation when it appears that there is additional relevant evidence that may assist in resolving inconsistencies or improving the reliability or credibility of the findings.
+The report should also include all available identifying information for anyone who refuses to provide a statement; - c) the names of all other APD employees witnessing the use of force; - d) the supervisor's narrative evaluating the use of force, based on the supervisor's analysis of the evidence gathered, including a determination of whether the officer's actions complied with APD policy and state and federal law; and an assessment of the incident for tactical and training implications, including whether the use of force could have been avoided through the use of de-escalation techniques and - e) documentation that additional issues of concern not related to the use of force incident have been identified and addressed by separate memorandum. - 54.
+Upon completion of the review, the reviewing supervisor shall forward the review through his or her chain of command to the Commander, who shall review the entry to ensure that it is complete and that the findings are supported using the preponderance of the evidence standard.
+The Commander shall order additional review when it appears that there is additional relevant evidence that may assist in resolving inconsistencies or improving the reliability or credibility of the findings.
 These reviews shall be completed electronically and tracked in an automated database within the Internal Affairs Division.

-- supported by a preponderance of the evidence, the supervisor's chain of commandCommander shall document the reasons for this determination and shall include this documentation as an addendum to the original investigation.review.
-The supervisor's superior shall take appropriate action to address the inadequately supported determination and any investigative deficiencies that led to it.
-Commanders shall be responsible for the accuracy and completeness of Use of Force Reports the Level 1 force reviews prepared by supervisors under their command. - 56.
-Where a supervisor repeatedly conducts deficient supervisory force investigations reviews, the supervisor shall receive the appropriate corrective and/or disciplinary action, including training, demotion, and/or removal from a supervisory position in accordance with performance evaluation procedures and consistent with any existing collective bargaining agreements, personnel rules, Labor Management Relations Ordinance, Merit System Ordinance, regulations, or administrative rules.
-Whenever a supervisor or Commander finds evidence of a use of force indicating apparent criminal conduct by an officer, the supervisor or Commander shall suspend the supervisory force investigation review immediately and notify the Internal Affairs Bureau Division and the Chief.
-The Force Investigation Section of the Internal Affairs

-Bureau Division shall immediately take overinitiate the administrative investigation and initiate the criminal investigation.
+Case 1:14-cv-01025-JB-SMV Document 465-1 Filed 07/30/19 Page 27 of 108 preponderance of the evidence, the supervisor's Commander shall document the reasons for this determination and shall include this documentation as an addendum to the original review.
+The supervisor's superior shall take appropriate action to address the inadequately supported determination and any deficiencies that led to it.
+Commanders shall be responsible for the accuracy and completeness of the Level 1 force reviews prepared by supervisors under their command.

+55. Where the findings of the supervisory review are not supported by a

+56. Where a supervisor repeatedly conducts deficient supervisory force reviews, the supervisor shall receive the appropriate corrective and/or disciplinary action, including training, demotion, and/or removal from a supervisory position in accordance with performance evaluation procedures and consistent with any existing collective bargaining agreements, personnel rules, Labor Management Relations Ordinance, Merit System Ordinance, regulations, or administrative rules.
+Whenever a supervisor or Commander finds evidence of a use of force indicating apparent criminal conduct by an officer, the supervisor or Commander shall suspend the supervisory force review immediately and notify the Internal Affairs Division and the Chief.
+The Force Investigation Section of the Internal Affairs Division shall immediately initiate the administrative and criminal investigation.